Northern Ireland Executive: 2011–2016

 Following the Northern Ireland Assembly election held on 5 May 2011, a third Executive was formed on 16 May 2011 with the same five parties represented.
 Alliance for the first time gained administration of a department under the D'Hondt system, in addition to the Department of Justice.

 Peter Robinson of the DUP and Martin McGuinness of Sinn Féin were nominated by their parties and appointed as First Minister and deputy First Minister on 12 May 2011.
 Traditional Unionist Voice leader Jim Allister opposed the joint appointment.
 On 16 May 2011, 10 other Executive ministers (with the exception of the Minister of Justice) and two junior ministers were appointed by their political parties.
 The Minister of Justice was then elected by the Assembly via a cross-community vote.

 On 26 August 2015, the UUP withdrew from the Executive in protest over the alleged involvement of members of the Provisional IRA in the murder of Kevin McGuigan Sr. Danny Kennedy MLA's position as Minister for Regional Development was later taken over by the DUP, thereby leaving four Northern Irish parties in the power sharing agreement.
 On 10 September 2015 Peter Robinson stepped down as First Minister, although he did not officially resign.
 Arlene Foster took over as acting First Minister.
-Robinson subsequently resumed his duties as First Minister again on 20 October 2015.
+Robinson resumed his duties as First Minister again on 20 October 2015.

 Following the signing of the Fresh Start Agreement, Peter Robinson announced his intention to stand down as leader of the DUP and First Minister of Northern Ireland.
 He subsequently resigned as DUP leader on 18 December 2015, being succeeded by Arlene Foster.
 Foster then took office as First Minister on 11 January 2016.